-Jim Beattie has been a farmer, farm representative for government, and farmworker advocate.
+Jim has been a farmer, farm representative for government, and farmworker advocate.
 He represented Penticton as an MLA in the 1990s.
 Active in the South Okanagan Environmental Coalition, he fought against pesticide use in Okanagan Lake.
 He is a member of a Naramata Truth and Reconciliation Group and Musaic Vocal Ensemble.

-Kathleen Davies taught high school in Australia, and was a lawyer practicing in Edmonton before retiring to the South Okanagan.
+Kathleen taught high school in Australia, and was a lawyer practicing in Edmonton before retiring to the South Okanagan.
 Kathleen enjoys music, dance and reading, and is passionate about being physically active and outside in nature.

-Margaret Holm has worked in outreach and education for cultural and conservation organizations as a researcher, writer and program facilitator.
+Margaret has worked in outreach and education for cultural and conservation organizations as a researcher, writer and program facilitator.
 She now devotes time to climate engagement, environmental conservation, gardening, and staying active.

 Sue grew up in Penticton and feels fortunate to be back in the Okanagan, where she helps run her family’s vineyard and farm.
 She has degrees in Biology and Health Information Science, along with a love of the natural world that has taken her to many remote corners of BC.
 She is happy to have found FTFO, and is committed to turning her concern about climate change into action for positive change.

 Born and raised on a farm in Germany, Henry pursued a career in industry without ever losing his passion for nature.
 Henry holds a M.Sc. in Engineering Physics and managed various technology and energy projects.
 Now happily retired in the Okanagan Valley, Henry is free to share his love of the outdoors and help promote a responsible use of our natural resources.